dxx-rebirth/dxx-rebirth/dxx-readme.txt

 Version 1.4a of Descent and much more.
 For example:
 * High resoution Fonts and briefing screens
-* possibility to run AddOn levels
+* Full cockpits on all resolutions
 * high resolutions
+* widescreen options
 * joystick and mouse support
+* possibility to run AddOn levels
 * network support
 * record and play demos
 * OpenGL functions like trilinear filtering etc.